Automated customs declarations: optimize your international trade in 2025

 - Open APIs: Facilitating data exchange

-- Modular solutions: Gradual implementation as needs dictate
+- Modular solutions: Gradual implementation according to needs

 Modern platforms like Docloop adopt an open architecture that facilitates integration with companies' existing technological ecosystems.